 Quick Comparison

-Bell Pepper measures 0–0 SHU while Paprika Pepper registers 0–1K SHU — roughly equal in heat.
-Bell Pepper is known for its sweet and crisp flavor (C. annuum), while Paprika Pepper offers sweet and mild notes (C. annuum).
+Bell Pepper measures 0–0 SHU while Paprika Pepper registers 0–1K SHU.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
+Bell Pepper is known for its sweet, crisp, grassy when green flavor (C. annuum), while Paprika Pepper offers sweet and mild notes (C. annuum).

 Bell Pepper